dan-t/cpp-typecheck/README.md

 in the database, as long as the compiler arguments are compatible (which is the case for gcc and clang):

     $> cpp-typecheck  --compiler clang  /absolute_path_to/SomeSource.cpp

+To only preprocess a source file:

+    $> cpp-typecheck  --preprocess /absolute_path_to/SomeSource.cpp

 Text Editor Integration
 -----------------------